Wednesday, December 31, 2008

 The Passing of Our Grandson

-"The wheelchair races have ceased at our home.
+The wheelchair races have ceased at our home.
 Our oldest son has gone home to be with His Maker.
 Although we are sad and left to grieve, we recognize the blessing that he is no doubt happier to be released from a life of special needs, tubes, braces, his wheelchair, and the like.
 He has finished his race and gone on before us.
-He was one of those "special" spirits who didn't come to this Earth to learn, but to teach.
-Even though he never said a word he taught by his example of endurance, stamina, and dealing with adversity the way he did.
-Many lessons were learned along the way because we were blessed to care for him, such as those dealing with lessons of acceptance, gratitude, love, patience, strength, family, faith, and hope.
-Along the way we found that even though life can be hard at times, there is still plenty of Joy in the Journey and nothing matters more then Faith, Family & Love.
-He definitely was loved by those who were blessed to be in his presence and he could laugh with the best of them.
-His laughter and smiles will be greatly missed.
+He was one of those 'special' spirits who didn’t come to this Earth to learn, but to teach.
+Even though he never said a word, he taught by his example—his endurance, stamina, and the way he faced adversity.
+Many lessons were learned along the way because we were blessed to care for him: lessons of acceptance, gratitude, love, patience, strength, family, faith, and hope.
+We found that even though life can be hard at times, there is still plenty of Joy in the Journey, and nothing matters more than Faith, Family, and Love.
+He was truly loved by those who were blessed to know him, and he could laugh with the best of them.
+His laughter and smiles will be dearly missed.
 We are better people because he shared our lives.
-Thank you for the lessons learned-farewell for now.
-God be with you till we meet again little buddy."
+Thank you for the lessons learned—farewell for now.
+God be with you till we meet again, little buddy.”

-Love from Grandma Sandy and Grandpa Jim
+Grandma Sandy and Grandpa Jim

 Wednesday, November 19, 2008